mickynihang1999/Recognizing-Handwritten-Digit/README.md

 In the attached Jupyter Notebook file, I have completed a lot of different analysis to prove this hypothesis, and I will be attaching a blog referring to my resultant analysis of this problem in a future commit.

-For more information, give a read to my blog based on this project: https://medium.com/@abdullahw72/recognizing-handwritten-digits-with-scikit-learn-5f698eb26681
+For more information, give a read to my blog based on this project: https://suvenproject-1.blogspot.com/2022/06/recognizing-hand-written-digits-by.html
-# Recognizing-Handwritten-Digit